Straight Outta Compton: Background

 During most of the 1980s, New York City—the birthplace of hip-hop—remained the genre's primary creative and commercial center, while Los Angeles County played a secondary role.
 Up until 1988, the Los Angeles hip-hop scene largely reflected hip-hop's dance-oriented and party-based origins, emphasizing DJs and DJ crews as its central figures.
 The dominant local style was electro rap or “funk hop,” influenced by tracks such as the New York-based 1982 hit "Planet Rock".
 In contrast, East Coast hip-hop had begun prioritizing lyricism following the commercial and cultural success of Run-DMC's self-titled 1984 album.

 As the decade progressed, recording vocal performances over electro rap instrumentals became increasingly common.
 The World Class Wreckin' Cru, featuring Dr. Dre and DJ Yella, released one of the first West Coast rap albums issued by a major record label.
 Another prominent figure to emerge was Ice-T, whose 1986 single "6 in the Mornin'" drew inspiration from Philadelphia rapper Schoolly D's 1985 track "P.S.K.
 What Does It Mean?"
 Ice-T's song shifted attention in Los Angeles away from electro rap, achieved gold sales, and is widely considered an early example of "gangsta rap".

 In 1987, Eric Wright, a Compton resident and member of the Kelly Park Crips, founded the independent label Ruthless Records.
-Through his prior activities, Wright had established connections with Dr. Dre and Arabian Prince, two Los Angeles producers and artists seeking greater financial control over their work.
+Through his prior activities, Wright had established connections with Dr. Dre and Arabian Prince, two Los Angeles producers with the latter specifically seeking greater financial control over his work.
 Wright enlisted South Central rapper Ice Cube—then a member of the group C.I.A.—as a ghostwriter and tasked him with writing material for the new label alongside Dr. Dre.
 The collaboration produced the track "Boyz-n-the-Hood".
 Originally intended for a New York group signed to Ruthless Records, the song was instead recorded by Wright himself under the name Eazy-E after the original performers declined it.
-Released under the collective name N.W.A, "Boyz-n-the-Hood" became a regional success, though some critics noted similarities to Schoolly D’s "P.S.K." and found its tempo unsuitable for dancing.
+Although the song was released solely under Eazy’s name, "Boyz-n-the-Hood" became a regional success, though some critics noted similarities to Schoolly D's "P.S.K." and found its tempo unsuitable for dancing.
+The success of the single lead Eazy to call for an EP titled N.W.A.
+The EP's five songs included Eazy and Cube on "Dopeman", Eazy on "8 Ball", and Arabian's production "Panic Zone.".
+The EP officially branded the group N.W.A.